-

 University of Sanctuary Ireland

-NUI Galway has pledged to support those newcomers seeking sanctuary and has received the University of Sanctuary Award.
-Read more about NUI Galway's University of Sanctuary Initiative.
+University of Galway has pledged to support those newcomers seeking sanctuary and has received the University of Sanctuary Award.
+Read more about University of Galway's University of Sanctuary Initiative.

 Galway National Park City